Department for Research of Materials under Extreme Conditions

 New scientific equipment procured through the KaCIF project will allow a transformation of the existing solid state physics laboratories at the Institute of Physics into a modern centre for materials science equipped with the state-of-the-art experimental setups of the highest measuring standards.
 The department will be comprised of four laboratories specialized for characterization and comprehensive research of specific physical properties of a wide range of materials:

-- Laboratory for magnetic properties
+- Laboratory for measurement of magnetic properties

-- Laboratory for transport and thermodynamic properties
+- Laboratory for measurement of transport and thermodynamic properties

 - Laboratory for extremely low temperatures and high magnetic fields